palantir/tracing-java/readme.md

 Libraries should never register span observers (since they can trample observers registered by consumers of the library whose themselves register observers).

+## Compatibility Check Against Remoting Tracer
+Prior to [http-remoting 3.43.0](https://github.com/palantir/http-remoting/releases/tag/3.43.0), remoting tracer has its own ThreadLocal to keep track of the current trace.
+This would result two ThreadLocals independently tracking their own traces if any older version of `com.palantir.remoting3.tracing.Trace` were used in conjunction with `com.palantir.tracing.Tracer`.
+To prevent consumers from getting into this bad state, `com.palantir.tracing.Tracer` will do compatibility check against remoting Tracer on class load and throws an exception if any older version of `com.palantir.remoting3.tracing.Trace` is found in the classpath.

+If you find it necessary to have both the older version of `com.palantir.remoting3.tracing.Trace` and the `com.palantir.tracing.Tracer` in the classpath, you can disable this compatibility check by setting the `tracing.remoting.compat.check.enabled` system property to `false`.

 ## License

 This repository is made available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).